 Facilities are maintained in a manner that minimizes hazardous conditions.
-Department Operations staff regularly inspects the 17 Battery Place campus to assess and initiate repairs of malfunctioning and other unsafe physical equipment conditions.
+Department staff regularly Operations inspects the 17 Battery Place campus to assess and initiate repairs of malfunctioning equipment and other unsafe conditions.
 Additionally, the Operations Department communicates regularly with the tenants at 26 Broadway to assist with repairs, malfunctioning equipment, or other unsafe physical conditions.
 NYFA community members are helpful when they report equipment problems to the Operations Department.